danielpancake/text-detox/README.md

 │
 ├── data
 │   ├── external # Data from third party sources
-│   ├── interim  # Intermediate data that has been transformed.
-│   └── raw      # The original, immutable data
+│   ├── interim  # Intermediate data that has been transformed │   └── raw      # The original, immutable data
 │
 ├── models       # Trained and serialized models, final checkpoints